 ARC Announces New Leadership Team member

-Today we sat down virtually with the newest member of the ARC team, Vanessa Boulanger who has recently joined ARC as the Director of Strategic Partnerships.
+Today we sat down virtually with the newest member of the ARC team, Vanessa Boulanger who has recently joined ARC as the Executive Director of Strategic Partnerships.
 Vanessa brings over 15 years of experience centering cross-sector collaboration in pursuit of health and social equity to her position at ARC.

 She currently is an appointed member of the Patient-Centered Outcomes Research Institute (PCORI) Advisory Panel on Rare Diseases.
 Prior to joining ARC, Vanessa was the Director of Research at the National Organization for Rare Disorders (NORD).
 With her experience, Vanessa is ideally positioned to build collaborative partnerships and innovative initiatives in the amyloidosis field to advance research and meaningfully benefit patients.